"Like" us to connect with other students, watch videos, see job offers and even get special discounts.

 What should I bring for course studies?Expand

 Please be sure to arrive on the first day of the course with a notebook and a pen.
-We also encourage you to bring a laptop as we have Wi-Fi at the training center and in the lobby of the hotel.
+We also encourage you to bring a laptop as we have Wi-Fi at the training center.
 We will provide all course materials for you so there is no need to bring anything else for the course itself.

 What documents do I need for finding employment after the course?Expand